Reactive-Network/reactive-bounties/README.md

 A successful Reactive Smart Contract bounty application MUST:

-- Consist of an open GitHub repository and a cover letter.
-The cover letter must contain contact information and specify the bounty that the participant is applying for.
+- Consist of a pull request to this GitHub repository and a cover letter.
+The cover letter MUST contain contact information and specify the bounty that the participant is applying for.
 - The code MUST implement one of the use cases below with all the functionality that is mentioned in the bounty description.
 - The GitHub repository MUST be a copy of the template repository.
 - It MUST contain the Reactive Smart Contract, the deploy script, and the instructions for it.